CS-SI/Orekit/src/site/markdown/training.md

 gained an initial development experience that equips them to read and understand existing Java source and to develop small standalone Java applications.

-### Developing numerical applications in the Java language - using Apache Commons Math and Orekit
+### Developing numerical applications in the Java language - using Hipparchus and Orekit

 This session is also oriented towards trainees who are not computer science experts but rather space flight dynamics engineers and numerical analysts.
 It adds the necessary